-Sunday evening dinner, or supper if you prefer, will be served in the Dining Hall.
-Camp Staff will hold a campwide flag ceremony at the Fire Ring just prior to the meal.
-Pay close attention - we'll be asking troops to take over that privilege for the remainder of the week for both raising and lowering.
+Sunday evening dinner will be served in the Dining Hall.
+Camp Staff will hold a camp wide flag ceremony at the Fire Ring just prior to the meal beginning at 6:00 pm.
 We strongly encourage all campers to wear the Field Uniform (Class A uniform) to dinner.